-5.9.2 Trimming in motorized operation
+5.7.2 Trimming in motorized operation

 The handle of the handwheel must always be centered while in motorized sectioning mode.
-Always turn the handwheel evenly in clockwise direction; otherwise, the brake will not work properly.

 - Use the TRIM/SECT key to select the trim mode.

 - Set the desired trim section thickness.

 - If necessary, set the sectioning window.